toastylol/toastylol/README.md

 ► currently working on [ineffa!](https://github.com/toastylol/discord-gemineffa-v1) & several small projects with 🤍.<br>
 ► finished undergrad, soon to be a postgrad student :D<br>
-► ui/ux, frontend system and tinkering with backends and low level :p<br>
+► ui/ux, frontend systems and tinkering with backends and low level :p<br>

 </div>
 <h2></h2>